garden-io/garden/docs/reference/command-reference.md

 Test all or specified modules.

 Runs all or specified tests defined in the project.
-Also builds modules and dependencies, and deploy service dependencies if needed.
+Also builds modules and dependencies, and deploys service dependencies if needed.

 Optionally stays running and automatically re-runs tests if their module source (or their dependencies' sources) change.

 Examples:

-        garden test              # run all tests in the project garden test my-module    # run all tests in the my-module module garden test -n integ     # run all tests with the name 'integ' in the project garden test --force      # force tests to be re-run, even if they're already run successfully garden test --watch      # watch for changes to code
+    garden test               # run all tests in the project garden test my-module     # run all tests in the my-module module garden test --name integ  # run all tests with the name 'integ' in the project garden test --force       # force tests to be re-run, even if they've already run successfully garden test --watch       # watch for changes to code

 ##### Usage